egorFiNE/node-aws-sign/README.md

 ## Non-goals

-Node.js has no legacy ;-) so there is no need to support some legacy features of Amazon API for older software.
-I.e. there is no support for path-style bucket access.
+There is no support for path-style bucket access.

 `x-amz-date` substitution is not supported because Node's http module has no problems setting `Date` header.